How to Archive Website: The Ultimate Guide

 3. Server-Side

-In this process, crawlers copy all the information directly from the server.
+In this process, crawlers like Stillio copy all the information directly from the server.

 Why Web Archiving?